Private Loan FAQs

 What is a Self-Certification form and how do I complete it?

-Effective February 14, 2010, the Higher Education Opportunity Act (HEOA) requires that before a private educational lender may consummate a private education loan for a student in attendance at an institution of higher education lender must obtain the completed and signed Borrower Self-Certification Form from the applicant.
+Effective February 14, 2010, the Higher Education Opportunity Act (HEOA) requires that before a private educational lender may consummate a private education loan for a student in attendance at an institution of higher education, the lender must obtain the completed and signed Borrower Self-Certification Form from the applicant.
 Loan funds will not be released to the school until the Private Education Loan Applicant Borrower Self-Certification Form is complete and submitted to the lender.
 The form requires two key elements:

 - Estimated Cost of Attendance, based on residency, may be found labeled as the “Budget” on your Award Letter or can be found by visiting the Tuition and Fees section of the Student Accounts Office website.